 Christmas in hospital

 Mikey’s mum, Caroline, says: “I will never forget when the news was broken to us.
-I was heavily pregnant at the time and we were all looking forward to Mikey’s first proper Christmas and to introducing him to a little baby brother.
+I was heavily pregnant at the time and we were all looking forward to Mikey’s first proper Christmas and to introduce him to a little baby brother.
 We couldn’t have dreamt in our worst nightmares when we walked into A&E that it would be another month and a half before we would walk out of a hospital again.”

 “That said, it has never ceased to amaze me how resilient he has been throughout and the strength of his character has shone brightly throughout.”